dayanruben/kotlinx.fuzz/README.md

 * Custom JUnit engine that handles interactions with the fuzzing engine and allows for easy integration with IDE
 * Integration with Jazzer as the main fuzzing engine for now

+## Why fuzzing?

+Fuzz testing is a powerful technique capable of exposing undetected errors and vulnerabilities.
+Research has shown it to be highly effective in detecting critical software flaws.
+For example, Google’s [OSS-Fuzz](https://github.com/google/oss-fuzz) has discovered over 40,000 bugs in open-source projects.

+Despite its success in other ecosystems, fuzzing has not seen wide adoption in Kotlin development.
+Our goal with **kotlinx.fuzz** is to bridge this gap by introducing an efficient and scalable fuzzing framework specifically designed for Kotlin projects.

 ## Requirements

 Currently, `kotlinx.fuzz` works only for JVM and requires JDK 8.
 Also, the library is built using Kotlin version 2.0.21, which adds additional requirements.
 This is a subject to change in the future.